PDOK/gokoala/README.md

   `engine`.
   > :warning: The other way around is not allowed!
 - Document public APIs with [godoc](https://go.dev/blog/godoc)
+- Code generation should be hidden behind the `go generate ./...` command.
-- Geospatial related configuration is done through the config file, technical configuration (host/port/etc) is done through CLI flags/env variables.
+- Geospatial-related configuration is done through the config file, technical configuration (host/port/etc) is done through CLI flags/env variables.
 - Assets/templates/etc should be explicitly included in the Docker image, see COPY commands in [Dockerfile](Dockerfile).
+- It should be possible to fully build GoKoala through Docker without having to install Go/Node/Java/etc locally.

 ### Build/run as Go application